rikyoz/bit7z/README.md

 + **Build Automation:** qmake (used only to maintain the project, bit7z does not depend on Qt libraries!)
 + **Third-party libraries:** 7z SDK (at least version 9.20)

-*Note:* the 7z SDK must be placed in the path "&lt;project root&gt;/lib/7zSDK/".
+*Note:* the 7z SDK must be placed in the path "%PROJECT_ROOT%/lib/7zSDK/".

 The 7zSDK folder should look like this: